KitLavis/ci-pp1-band-website/README.md

 ### Validator Testing

 - The HTML was validated using the W3C validator.
 No errors and no warnings were reported.
+A link to the result can be found [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fkitlavis.github.io%2Fkit-lavis-folk-guitarist%2F)
 - The CSS was validated using the W3C CSS validator.
 No errors were found and one warning regarding imported style sheets was reported.
-A link to the result can be found [here](http://jigsaw.w3.org/css-validator/validator$link)
+A link to the result can be found [here](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fkitlavis.github.io%2Fkit-lavis-folk-guitarist%2F&usermedium=all&vextwarning=&warning=1)

 ### Manual Debugging